-After you have soaked the corned beef in water, season generously.
+After you have soaked the corned beef in water, dry marinate the beef.
 The longer the pastrami sits in the seasonings, the better it will taste.
 I let mine sit for 5 days.

-Now it is finally time to cook the pastrami!
+Now it's finally time to cook the pastrami.
 If you have a charcoal smoker, this is the best equipment to use.
-The charcoal produces a deeper darker crust than gas or electric smokers.
+Charcoal produces a deeper darker crust than gas or electric smokers.
 For the wood, any type will do since the pastrami already has so much flavor.

-Scatter wood chips in an even layer in the bottom of the pan.
-Place a roasting rack on top so that it is 1 1/2 inches above the chips.
+Scatter wood chips in an even layer at the bottom of the pan.
+Place a roasting rack on top so that it is 1 ½ inches above the chips.
 If your rack isn't high enough, you can flip it over.

 Place the brisket with the fat side up on the rack.
 Pull up the sheets of foil to extend over the meat, crimping the open ends tightly together to create a tent.
 Bring up the foil on the sides and crimp the edges together so that there are no gaps or open ends.

 Place the roasting rack over two burners over medium-high heat.
 Smoke for about 5 minutes or until a steady stream of smoke starts to pour out.
-Transfer to the oven and smoke for 8-10 hours or until the internal temperature is 140 degrees F.
+Transfer to the oven and smoke for about 10 hours or until the internal temperature is 140 degrees F.

-Since the pastrami is rather large pieces of meat, they did not fit in my steamer.
+Since the pastrami was a rather large piece of meat, it did not fit in my steamer.
 No problem here because you can make one with your baking pan!
 Preheat the oven to 350 degrees F. Fill a baking pan with about 3 inches of water and place a roasting rack or wire rack in the baking pan.
 Lay a large sheet of aluminum foil on the rack and place the meat on top.
-Fold up the edges of the foil to create a bed for the meat.
-Doing this prevents the steam from taking off all the seasonings.
-It also allows the pastrami to steam in its own juices, making it even juicer!
+Fold up the edges of the foil to create a bed for the meat and seal up the edges.
+Doing this allows the pastrami to steam in its own juices, making it even juicer!
 You may need to add more water during the cooking process depending on how long it takes.

 Now making a pastrami Reuben is entirely up to you.
 You can make a simple pastrami sandwich and it will still be outrageously delicious.

 I cannot begin to describe how delicious this pastrami is!
 I was nervous about the outcome until I sliced into the pastrami and saw the juices pouring out.
-I can’t help but boast that I think this pastrami is comparable to Katz deli.
-The spices make the pastrami so incredibly flavorful and the slow smoking process combined with the two hours of steaming yielded a tender, fall apart pastrami.
+In all honesty, I think this pastrami is even better than Katz deli.
+The spices make the pastrami so incredibly flavorful and the slow smoking process combined with the two hours of steaming yielded a tender, fall-apart pastrami.
 Thank goodness I made extra because I cannot get enough of this pastrami!